losizm/scamper/README.md

 the scenes, this creates an `HttpClient` instance for one-time usage.

-If you plan to send multiple requests, you can create and maintain a reference to a client instance.
+If you plan to send multiple requests, you can create and maintain a reference to a client.
 With it, you also get access to methods corresponding to standard HTTP request methods.

 ```scala
 import scamper.BodyParser